What is C++?

 sometime.set_time(2026, 5, 10);

 Aside from the niceties in an IDE, software developers can do something in C++ that they couldn’t in C, now they can reuse function names in their code!
 In order to keep the backwards compatibility with C, and to allow different structs to share the same function names, C++ creates a naming scheme for its functions.
 If the function is not related to a struct, it takes the name verbatim as C would do, no change here, no problem.
 Otherwise C++ performs a task of “name-mangling”, using the whole of the function’s signature, including the names of the types of the parameters!
+(Types are another name for structs!)
 It’s called name-mangling because the end result would look nothing like the easy to read set_time.
 C++ can then determine which function to execute by determining the type of the struct and the parameters, at least those which are logically deducible.
 Over the years improvements to C++‘s compilers have improved on the compiler’s deductive capabilities, allowing for even more interesting flexibility in accomplishing tasks in a well defined manner that in C would require the software developer careful consideration.

 These include things like virtual functions, the idea of a function which can change at runtime.
 C Software developers can do this, but they would need to define their own approach and be very careful about misuse at runtime.
 In C++ the concept is well understood, so the compiler can do the heavy lifting, this includes incorporating a virtual function table into the struct.
 Much like how C++ secretly incorporates a pointer into method functions, it can do the same for a struct, adding additional data members for each virtual function.